Upper Beaches: Transportation

-The Toronto Transit Commission (TTC) operates three Toronto streetcar system lines in the area, including the 502 Downtowner, 503 Kingston Rd, and the 506 Carlton streetcar lines.
-The 502 Downtowner and 503 Kingston Rd operates along Kingston Road, whereas the 506 Carlton streetcar line operates along Gerrard Street (Toronto).
+The Toronto Transit Commission (TTC) operates two Toronto streetcar system lines in the area, the 503 Kingston Rd, and the 506 Carlton streetcar lines.
+The 503 Kingston Rd operates along Kingston Road, whereas the 506 Carlton streetcar line operates along Gerrard Street (Toronto).
 The 506 Carlton's eastern terminus is located within the Upper Beaches, at Main Street station.
 The station provides connections to several routes operated by the TTC bus system, as well as Line 2 Bloor–Danforth of the Toronto subway system.